okbrown/plex-event-handler/readme.md

 ### Ideas & Thoughts
 - Integrate Telegram Bot to notify users
 - Separate each media event into routes and add them to individual webhooks, should case Plex ever do this.
+- Add users to a blacklist for multiple violations